Overview of Vinyl Lettering

 - The transfer tape will come off leaving the vinyl lettering stuck to the surface of your substrate.
 This is because the glue tack of the vinyl lettering is stronger than the tack of the transfer tape.

-- You can search on YouTube for “vinyl application” for 1000’s of videos the vinyl process.
+- You can search on YouTube for “vinyl application” for thousands of videos of the vinyl process.